Norovirus: The winter vomiting bug

 - Although water is best, fruit juice and soup can also help reduce dehydration

-- In children you should avoid fizzy drinks or fruit juice as it can worsen diarrhoea
+- Children should avoid fizzy drinks or fruit juice as it can worsen diarrhoea

-- Taking paracetamol for fever or aches and pains
+- Take paracetamol to alleviate aches and pains

 - Such as soup, rice, pasta, bread

 - Taking rehydration solution

 - These can be purchased from a pharmacy and come in a range of flavours

 - These may be particularly helpful if you have symptoms of dehydration such as dry mouth or dark urine

 Children under the age of 1 are at a much greater risk of dehydration especially following diarrhoea and vomiting so if your child is unwell, make sure keep to a close eye on their fluid intake.